 3. Ranch Hand

 Just because everything is covered in snow, doesn’t mean work stops on many Canadian farms.
 Livestock such as cattle don’t have big green fields to enjoy, so they need to be fed, their stalls need to be cleaned (more regularly than usual) and there are numerous other tasks a ranch hand is responsible for on a day to day basis.
-If you are looking for a life changing experience that will impart the value of hard work and give you a new perspective on life, a couple of months as a ranch hand will do that.
+If you are looking for a life-changing experience that will impact the value of hard work and give you a new perspective on life, a couple of months as a ranch hand will do that.
 Farm hands in Canada typically make around $17 an hour and the positions almost always include room and board.
 Although this job is in the middle of the list, it is probably the best working holiday job in Canada.

 2. Au Pair

 You may land this job at a resort or in a more private capacity, but what it comes down to is this.
 Rich people want to enjoy their winter vacation without their children, swooshing down ski-slopes and drinking into the late hours at resort town bars and restaurants.
 That’s where you come in.
 If you are a female (sorry guys, we just aren’t to be trusted, and to be honest it’s our own fault) and between the ages of 18-35, au pairing or babysitting will be a great way to make good money over the Canadian winter holidays.
 You will get to drive a fancy car (make sure you have an international drivers license) and your position will more than likely include room and board.
 Wages aren’t too bad considering you will be living in relative luxury, expect around $270 a week, but be prepared to have your patience tested.
 Who knows, you may even decide to stay on indefinitely.